 If you do decide to visit NYC in the winter, the best time is November and December, when the city is at the peak of its holiday celebrations.

 The last two months of the year offer several holiday-themed events that are unique to the city of New York, including the Macy’s Thanksgiving Day Parade, the Rockefeller Center Christmas Tree lighting, and the New Year’s Eve ball drop.
-This is why spending Christmas or New Year’s in New York finds its way onto so many bucket lists.
+This is why NY is one of the best Christmas vacations in USA, and finds its way onto so many bucket lists.

 Aside from the holiday festivities, the winter is also one of the most romantic times to visit NYC.

 Cozying up near a hotel fireplace with a couple of glasses of red wine is just as much a New York experience as ice skating in the park.
 Plus, the city is likely less crowded in the winter, so you’ll have better luck securing reservations at the most charming restaurants in town.

 Many people also choose to visit NYC in January and February, too.
 The early months of the year offer more affordable airfare and hotel rates, as well as tons of post-holiday sales.

 While the holiday decorations may be taken down, Central Park will remain just as picturesque — and perhaps even snowier.
 January and February are considered to be the snowiest months in NYC.

 NYC is made up of several delightful neighborhoods, each of which offers its own hotel experiences.

 The biggest concentration of well-known hotel chains can be found in Midtown.
 This is the center of Manhattan below Central Park, one of the things New York is famous for.
 It’s a central location with easy access to public transportation, but be warned: The closer you get to Times Square, the more crowded the streets become, and the more expensive hotels get.